wesJchen/sdet-coding-challenge/README.md

   $ pipenv sync

 Alternatively, a requirements.txt file is provided in the project directory.
-To install all the dependencies in the file with the following command (However, recommended to be run in the virtual environment instead of using pip installing dependencies directly onto the local environments):
+To install all the dependencies in the file with the following command (However, the recommended flow is to install the dependencies all through the virtual environment instead of using pip installing dependencies directly onto the local environments):

   $ pip install -r requirements.txt

-## execution
+## Execution

 In order to execute the solution, run the main.py script.
 The pythonpath must be set before the script will proceed.